react-native-elements/react-native-elements/docs/customization.md

 export default withTheme(MyComponent);
 ```

-The `updateTheme` merges the theme passed in with the current theme.
+The `updateTheme` function merges the theme passed in with the current theme.

 ```jsx
 const theme = {